karl-zylinski/karl-zylinski.github.io/content/posts/handle-based-arrays.md

 > Here `Entity` means an object in a game world.

-We define a distinct type for a handle.
-This makes the handle type safe, we don't want to accidentally mix up different kinds of handles.
+We define a distinct type `Entity_Handle` for our handles.
+This makes the handles type safe.
+We don't want to accidentally mix up different kinds of handles.

 ## Adding and getting items